Master of Professional Studies in the Field of Political Management

 Main concepts, arenas, developments, roles, and practices in the field of political management.
 Assess rhetorical situations, write strategy memos, create and critique campaign messages, and engage citizens, professional colleagues and decision-makers.
 Taken in first semester of program.
 (Professors M. Cornfield and TBD.).

 PMGT 6402.
 Applied Political Communications.
 3 Credits.

 Models and methods by which professionals plan, produce, and adjust strategic communication messages in democratic politics.
 Use a variety of communication forms and media, such as, fact sheets, blog posts, video releases, and public addresses, under typical constraints of time, money, information, reputation, talent, audience attentiveness, and institutional procedure.
 Students to enroll by their sixth course in the program.
-Core requirement; Must be completed before a student reaches 18 credit hours.
+Core requirement.
+Must be completed before a student reaches 18 credits.

 PMGT 6403.
 Political Data and Analytics.
 3 Credits.